The symplectic fermion ribbon quasi-Hopf algebra and the SL(2,Z)-action on its centre: Introduction

-Let us summarise what has been proven in the symplectic fermions example with regard to points (a) and (b), followed by what is still missing before one has established the Verlinde formula is this case. \begin{itemize} \item[(a)] {\em VOA side for symplectic fermions:} Denote the even part of the vertex operator super algebra of $\np$ pairs of symplectic fermions by $\mathcal{V}_\mathrm{ev}$ \cite{Abe:2005}.
+In this paper we provide the first comparsion of the actions in (a) and (b) in a non-semisimple family of examples.
+The examples we consider are the so-called symplectic fermions.
+These are the simplest logarithmic conformal field theories \cite{Kausch:1995py}, consisting of the untwisted and $\oZ_2$-twisted sector of a free theory (namely purely odd free superbosons, see \cite{Runkel:2012cf}).
+They are parametrised by the natural number $\np$ (that counts the number of pairs of the fermionic fields).
+With regard to the actions in (a) and (b) we have: \begin{itemize} \item[(a)] {\em VOA side for symplectic fermions:} Denote the even part of the vertex operator super algebra of $\np$ pairs of symplectic fermions by $\mathcal{V}_\mathrm{ev}$ \cite{Abe:2005}.
 Its central charge is $c=-2\np$.
 In \cite{Davydov:2012xg,Runkel:2012cf} a factorisable finite ribbon category $\catSF(\np)$ was obtained via a conformal block calculation, and it is known that there is a faithful $\oC$-linear functor $\catSF(\np) \to \rep \mathcal{V}_\mathrm{ev}$ (Proposition~\ref{prop:induction-evenpart-functor}, due to \cite{Abe:2005}), which, conjecturally, is a ribbon equivalence, see below.
 We review the category $\catSF(\np)$ in Section~\ref{sec:SFdef}.
-One can choose a projective generator $G$ in $\catSF(\np)$ and use the above faithful functor to compute pseudo-trace functions, their behaviour under modular transformations, and the pullback to $C(E)$ and to $\End(Id_{\catSF})$ (\cite[Cor.\,6.9]{Gainutdinov:2016qhz} and Theorem~\ref{thm:SL2Z-from-pseudotrace}). \item[(b)] {\em Categorical side for symplectic fermions:} General expressions for the universal Hopf algebra $\coend$ and its structure maps are known in the semisimple case, for representations of Hopf algebras \cite{Lyubashenko:1994tm,Kerler:1996}, and of quasi-Hopf algebras \cite[Sec.\,\ref*{I-sec:coend-repA}]{FGR}.
-In this paper, we first generalise the construction of~\cite{Gainutdinov:2015lja} to $\np>1$ and give a ribbon quasi-Hopf algebra $\Q(\np)$ such that $\catSF(\np) \simeq \rep\Q(\np)$ as ribbon categories.
-Then we apply the results in \cite[Sec.\,\ref*{I-sec:SL2Z-quasiHopf}]{FGR} to compute the projective $SL(2,\oZ)$-action on $\End(Id_{\rep\Q})$, and hence on $\End(Id_{\catSF})$. \end{itemize} The main result of this paper is (Theorem \ref{thm:compare-Q-SF}):
+One can choose a projective generator $G$ in $\catSF(\np)$ and use the above faithful functor to compute pseudo-trace functions, their behaviour under modular transformations, and the pullback to $C(E)$ and to $\End(Id_{\catSF})$ (\cite[Cor.\,6.9]{Gainutdinov:2016qhz} and Theorem~\ref{thm:SL2Z-from-pseudotrace}).

+We stress that the modular forms on which the $SL(2,\mathbb{Z})$-action is realised are given completely explicitly, see Remark~\ref{rem:explicit-modular}.